kuanhoong/mlstudyjam/README.md

 # Overview
 ## Objective
-ML Study Jam is a learning opportunity which takes 4 weeks of time leveraging [Kaggle Courses](https://www.kaggle.com/learn).
+ML Study Jam is a learning opportunity which takes 4 weeks of time leveraging on [Kaggle Courses](https://www.kaggle.com/learn).
 It includes hands-on assignments, tutoring, tech talks and group discussions.
 This is a great opportunity to bring members of your community together to learn something online.

-Kaggle is the world’s largest data science and machine learning community.
+[Kaggle](www.kaggle.com) is the world’s largest data science and machine learning community.
 It offers a no-setup, customizable, Jupyter Notebooks environment, access to free GPUs and a huge repository of community published data & code.

 ## Target audience
 Aspired Data scientists/Data Analysts.
 Also software engineers and data engineers interested in learning Python programming, Machine Learning and Deep Learning.